Join us for an adventure in flavor!

 How to Make Chicken Paprikash

-Add in tomato paste and cook for 2-3 minutes.
-Remove from heat and stir in Hungarian sweet paprika and mix well.
-This is to ensure that the paprika does not burn and get bitter.
+Add tomato paste and paprika: Stir in tomato paste and cook for a couple of minutes.
+Remove from heat and stir in sweet Hungarian paprika and mix well.

 What to Serve Chicken Paprikash With